 Ran Walker

-Ran Walker is the author of sixteen books, has written novellas, short stories, flash fiction, microfiction, and poetry, and his work has appeared in a variety of anthologies and journals.
+Ran Walker (he/him)Â is the author of over 30 books.
+His short stories, flash fiction, microfiction, and poetry have appeared in a variety of anthologies and journals.
 Prior to becoming a writer and educator, he worked in magazine publishing and practiced law in Mississippi.

 John DeChancie